samliu21/background-remover/README.md

 6. `conda activate bgrm`
 7. `python train.py` to start training!

+## Data
+The <a href='https://cocodataset.org/#home'>COCO Dataset</a> was used to train the model.

+Since the target images are portraits, only the COCO images with one person with area between 20 and 70 percent of the entire image were kept.
+No data augmentation was used.

 ## Files
 - `model.py` and `model_parts.py` contain the U-net model
 - `coco.py` is used to preprocess and filter the COCO dataset